 At the Howard School we continuously strive to ensure that everyone is treated with respect and dignity.
 Each person will be given fair and equal opportunities to develop their full potential regardless of their gender, transgender, ethnicity, culture and religious background, sexuality, disability, or special educational needs and ability.
 The school will actively promote equality and foster positive attitudes and commitment to an education for equality.

-- To continue to monitor and analyse pupil achievement and progress data by race, gender, disability, first language and free school meals (FSM) entitlement and respond to any trends, or patterns in the data that would require additional support for pupils.
+- To monitor and analyse pupil achievement by race, gender and disability and act on any trends or patterns in the data that require additional support for pupils.

 - To provide a curriculum that provides regular experiences and opportunities that raise awareness and understanding of diversity within the national and global community.